Our methodology.

 - Data import tools (CSV, from competitors)

-- Quality of onboarding wizard or in-app guidance
+- Quality of onboarding guidance

 - Complexity of initial configuration